 Refresh your knowledge

-Are you an inactive registered nurse looking to review and update your nursing knowledge and skills?
-This self-study refresher course was developed to help the inactive registered nurse review and update their nursing knowledge and skills, thus allowing them to move with confidence into a nurse orientation program and return to practice.
+Are you registered nurse looking to review and update your nursing knowledge and skills?
+This self-study refresher course was developed to assist the inactive nurse for this purpose, thus allowing you to move with confidence into a nurse orientation program and return to practice.

-This course is offered as distance education through online learning and may be completed in one’s home community at a pace and time which best meets individual needs.
-The Refresher Course is not a college credit-granting program.
-This course is taken to pursue professional re/certification of a nursing license.
+The independent study refresher course is offered as a nursing continuing professional development distance education program and may be completed in one's home community at a pace and time which best meets individual needs.
+The refresher course is not a college credit-granting program.
+This course is taken to pursue professional re-certification of a nursing license.

 number of theory hours (completed online)